0vv0xtt/NYC_Budget_Expense_Analysis_and_Optimization/README.md

 ## Overview

 This project is a comprehensive web application designed to analyze and visualize budget expenses for New York City government agencies.
 By integrating PostgreSQL, MongoDB, and Plotly within a Flask framework, this app provides users with interactive tools to explore over 1 million records of budget data.
 The goal is to assist city planners, policymakers, and civic tech organizations in identifying trends, optimizing resource allocation, and uncovering potential cost-saving opportunities.
-The original database can be found: https://data.cityofnewyork.us/City-Government/Expense-Budget/mwzb-yiwb/about_data

 ## Features